How to Get the Perfect Cowboy Boot Fit

 When to try on boots for the best fit

 Cowboy boot fit can be affected by the time of day and the socks you wear.
-Your feet swell as the day goes on, so best to try boots on in the afternoon.
-Also you might be surprised how much difference a milometer in sock thickness can make in fit!
-So wear the socks to try the boots on that you plan on wearing with them.
+Your feet swell as the day goes on, so it’s best to try boots on in the afternoon to make sure they can accommodate your feet when they are at their widest.
+You also might be surprised how much difference a millimeter in sock thickness can make!
+So wear the socks that you would typically wear with boots when trying them on for the first time.

 When buying boots, these key parts of the boot will adjust to your foot in slightly different ways:

-2. The toe box is reinforced and won't stretch much, so consider going up a half size if your toes feel cramped.
+- The toe box is reinforced and won't stretch much, so consider going up a half size if your toes feel cramped.
+However, slight hotspots are normal on the edge of the toebox and will dissipate as the boot breaks in.

-3. The heel counter is the structural focal point of the boot and will mold to your heel for a tighter fit over time.
-Up to a half inch of vertical slip is normal, though!
+- The heel counter is the structural focal point of the boot and will mold to your heel for a tighter fit over time.
+Up to a half inch of vertical heel slip is normal at first, and will dissipate as you break-in the boots!

 Cowboy boot leathers explained